Lost in Translation

 Coppola builds an entire movie on delicate exchanges, never goes for anything you expect (there’s no stupid scene in which Charlotte’s enraged, jealous husband decks Bob — the husband is too preoccupied with his assignment to notice his wife’s ennui), and leaves a lot of questions teasingly unanswered except between the lines.
 I wondered, for instance, whether Charlotte even knew who Bob was, or knew and chose not to let on; this is answered late in the game when a hurt Charlotte lashes out at Bob.

 And there’s that much-debated whisper at the end, when Bob tells Charlotte something she hears and we don’t.
 The more literal-minded viewer may speculate — pointlessly — about what is said, but by then, Coppola and the actors have made Bob and Charlotte so real to us that I simply didn’t feel it was any of my business what Bob whispered.
-We’ve been privy to their shared happiness and despair for two hours, but their last exchange stays between them, as it should.comedy, drama, one of the year's best
+We’ve been privy to their shared happiness and despair for two hours, but their last exchange stays between them, as it should.comedy, drama, murray christmas, one of the year's best